euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 		- Objects
 - Is not a filesystem.
 - Encrypts data at rest and in transit (HTTPS)
+- Accessed through HTTP including ranged gets to retrieve portions of the data
 - High performance, internet-scale
 - Objects stored with high durability and high availability
 - Simple administration